 Staff are permitted to receive and open files received in the normal course of business providing they have been received and virus scanned through the standard virus software installed by the clinical system supplier.

-HARDWARE
+Hardware

 Staff and contractors are not permitted to introduce or otherwise use any hardware or removable storage devices into the practice other than that which has been provided, or pre-approved, by the practice.